Is the Nordictrack Freestride Trainer FS7i Right For You?

 #1 iFit Subscription

-While you don’t need iFit to use this elliptical, if you want to check out the iFit programs, you’ll need to buy an iFit LIVE subscription (about $99 a year).
+While you don’t need iFit to use this elliptical, if you want to check out the iFit programs, you’ll need to get an iFit LIVE subscription from the Manufacturer (about $99 a year).

 #2 Motion Takes Getting Used To